liyih/liyih/README.md

 - ⚡ Fun fact: ...
 -->

 👋 Hi, I'm Yiheng Li.
 I’m currently studying at State Key Laboratory of Multimodal Artificial Intelligence Systems (MAIS), Institute of Automation, Chinese Academy of Sciences, to pursue a master's degree.
-(2024-Now)
+(2024.09-Now)

-🔭 Before that, I obtained my bachelor's degree from Xi'an Jiaotong University along with an honors degree from the Qian Xuesen Honors College.
-(2020-2024)
+🔭 Before that, I obtained my bachelor's degree in Artificial Intelligence (experimental class) from Xi'an Jiaotong University along with an honors degree from the Qian Xuesen Honors College.
+(2020.09-2024.06)

 🤔 My research interests include computer vision, autonomous driving, and AIGC detection.
 I have also published several papers in CCF-A conferences and JCR-Q1 journal.